SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 Annotation: SMEI is functional as far as it is known.
 Shutdown due to program funding issues.

 Annotation: It seems like CORIOLIS ceased all S-Band DB transmissions on 2023/08/19.
 There is no official statement on this, yet.

+Annotation 29/09/2023: After more than one month of daily surveillance, not a single emmission was seen.
+At this point, its unlikely to come back.

 ### CLOUDSAT [[Norad 29107](https://celestrak.org/NORAD/elements/gp.php?CATNR=29107)]